yeehanchung/yeehanchung/README.md

 - My name is Yeehan - He/his - INFJ - 🐐 - ♑️ .
 - Speak English, 华语, and 粤语.
 - Graduated in May 2021 with Bac. of Comp.
-Sci. in Software Engineering.
+Sci. in Software Engineering with 1st Class Honours.

 ### Goals in 2021 🎯

 - Work with interesting developers.
 - Focus more on TypeScript/JavaScript.
-- [Sucking Less](https://blog.codinghorror.com/sucking-less-every-year/) by making my existing private repositories public.
+- [Sucking Less](https://blog.codinghorror.com/sucking-less-every-year/) by making private repositories to public.
-- Complete all courses purchased (AlgoExpert, Udemy, JJS, and React).
+- Complete all courses purchased.
 - Write more articles on [yeehan.me/tech](https://www.yeehan.me/tech).
 - [Ship Work that Matters](https://basecamp.com/shapeup).
 ### Skills ☕︎🥞